Nourishing food provides health and vitality

 Many foods deliver the most antioxidants when eaten raw or lightly cooked.
 Raw milk from healthy, grass-fed cows or goats is the ultimate whole food.
 It has an abundance of vitamins, healthy fats, calcium, protein, minerals, enzymes (including lactase to digest lactose), amino acids, and beneficial bacteria.
 All these are destroyed by pasteurization and homogenization.

-Sugar causes decreased sensitivity to hormones and insulin, leading to weight gain, circulatory dysfunction and sexual dysfunction.
-It also weakens bone and muscle, impairs mood and memory, stiffens collagen leading to joint pain, arthritis and skin wrinkling, and increases risk of infection and cancer.
+Sugar causes decreased sensitivity to hormones and insulin, leading to weight gain, circulatory dysfunction, and sexual dysfunction.
+It also weakens bone and muscle, impairs mood and memory, stiffens collagen leading to joint pain, arthritis and skin wrinkling, and increases the risk of infection and cancer.

-Soy foods contain disrupters of sex hormones and thyroid function, and aluminum that is toxic to nerves and kidneys.
-They interfere with assimilation of minerals and digestion of protein.
+Soy foods contain disrupters of sex hormones and thyroid function and aluminum that is toxic to nerves and kidneys.
+They interfere with the assimilation of minerals and digestion of protein.
 They increase the body’s needs for vitamin D and vitamin B12.
-The processing of soy leads to formation of cancer-causing compounds and the neurotoxin MSG.
+The processing of soy leads to the formation of cancer-causing compounds and the neurotoxin MSG.
 Soy is one of the largest GMO Crops.